phoenix-rtos/phoenix-rtos-doc/quickstart/armv7a9-zynq7000/armv7a9-zynq7000-zedboard.md

   ~$
   ```

-  If your output is like in the example above, the console (`UART` in the evaluation board) is on the `ACM0` port.
+  If the output matches, the console (UART in the evaluation board) is on the `ACM0` port.

 - When the board is connected to your host-pc,
  open serial port in terminal using picocom and type the console port (in this case ACM0)